 Summer Student Research Program (NCTR)

 Summer research opportunities for undergraduate and graduate students are available in Arkansas at the National Center for Toxicological Research.
 NCTR’s Summer Student Research Program is administered by the Oak Ridge Institute for Science and Education (ORISE) and is designed for science and mathematics students preparing for future careers in toxicology, regulatory science, or related scientific disciplines.
-Read the blog about this program titled "FDA invites students to sharpen their research skills."

 This 10-week summer program provides hands-on research and laboratory experience mentored by FDA scientists.
 Stipends are determined by the level of education.